malthe/bs-virtualdom/README.md

 val keyed : (Js.Dict.key * ('a, 'b) directive) array -> ('a, 'b) directive
 ```
 It's like a wedge, but lets you specify a string for each directive (typically a vnode).
 This string is then used as the key in a lookup table in order to (possibly) locate the old directive and match it with the new one.

+### Hooks

+- `onInsert`

+  The `onInsert` hook is called immediately after the patch cycle when an element is created and inserted into the DOM.
+The return value is an optional message.
+This is useful for example to start up an asynchronous initialization routine such as loading external data or starting an animation effect.

 ## Directives